Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Literature Selection

 \subsection{Stages of Operation}

 In the literature selection, we cross-reviewed each selected work in detail and aimed to figure out the common procedure for performing vulnerability disclosure and notification.
 Eventually, we compiled five stages to represent the procedure implemented across the literature.
-We then use the stages to extract key points, numbers, and remarks from the selected work to better understand efforts, considerations and reviews made in the operations.
+We then used the stages to extract key points, numbers, and remarks from the selected work to better understand efforts, considerations and reviews made in the operations.
 This results in the following stages to assess the selected publications:

 \textbf{Pre-Assessment} -- Before a vulnerability disclosure or notification can start, a finder will assess the risk and impact of the discovered vulnerability.
-We identify the type and number of involved stakeholders and the vulnerabilities, and extract the impact scale of the vulnerability to understand the preparation before an operation.
+We identify the type and number of stakeholders involved and the vulnerabilities, and then extract the impact scale of the vulnerability to understand the preparation required before an operation.

 \textbf{Communication Channel} -- After deciding on the stakeholders to inform, the proper communication channels should be selected to deliver the messages.
 We list the single to multiple communication channels used in each operation to inform the affected parties.